illarionov/wasm-sqlite-open-helper/doc/website/docs/README.md

 It allows running small Android unit tests with a SQLite database directly on the JVM, without requiring an Android emulator or the Robolectric framework.
 In some cases it also works on Android.

+Our [Benchmarks](/blog/benchmark) blog post showcases performance tests on an Android device.

 ## Requirements

 - Java JVM 21+ when used in unit tests on the host